 Termites are a serious threat to property in Charlotte, North Carolina.
 In the United States, termites do more damage than fires, tornadoes, hurricanes, and windstorms combined.
 But not all termites are created equal.
-The most destructive termites in the U.S. are classified as subterranean termites.
+The most destructive termites in the U.S. are subterranean termites.
 They cost property owners billions of dollars each year in repairs.
 Damage caused by all other termite types is in the hundreds of millions.
 Can you guess what type of termites we deal with in Charlotte?

 Common Termite Species In Charlotte, NC

-This species of termite will not create nests inside the wood of your property.
+This termite species will not create nests inside the wood of your property.
 They build nests in the ground.
 The closer a nest is to your foundation, the greater the damage these termites will be able to cause.
 Keep this in mind as we discuss what works to protect your property from subterranean termite damage.

 Why Subterranean Termites Are So Destructive